richadams/php-gracenote/README.md

 	$results = $api->searchArtist("CSS");

-will return the same result array with metadata for the top album by CSS (which happens to be "Cansei De Ser Sexy" at time of writing), with track-specific fields being blank
+Will return the same result array with metadata for the top album by CSS (which happens to be "Cansei De Ser Sexy" at time of writing), and the track info for each album.

-Calling:

 	$results = $api->searchAlbum("Jaga Jazzist", "What We Must");

-will return a array with metadata for Jaga Jazzist's "What We Must" album, again with track-specific fields empty.
+Will return a array with metadata for Jaga Jazzist's "What We Must" album, and metadata for each track on the album.